-5 The Long-Term Consequences of Early Life Participation in the Illegal Industry on Crime and State Legitimacy
+5 The Long-Term Consequences of Early Life Participation in the Illegal Industry on Crime

-Thus far, the analysis has focused on how the expansion of cocaine affected children's short-run outcomes, but it may also affect long-run adult outcomes.
+Thus far, the analysis has focused on how the expansion of cocaine affected children's shortrun outcomes, but it may also affect long-run adult outcomes.
 Relative to those working in the legal sector, children who harvest coca leaves may be more likely to follow a criminal path later in life.
-In this section, I study the long-run effects of the drug industry on crime and trust in institutions by examining cohorts most affected by the increase in coca prices.
+In this section, I study the long-run effects of the drug industry on crime by examining cohorts most affected by the increase in coca prices.
 Comparing the effects with other commodities and exploiting variation in districts where coca production is legal, I also show that effects are consistent with the development of industry-specific human capital, namely criminal capital.